rakeshfar/India-Biomass-HD/README.md

 Sample data sets are provided along with the script on the GitHub.
 Data are given in "India_height_dbh_8179.csv" & "India_Plot_AGB_Test.csv"  file for for HD modeling & Plot Biomass Estimation

-Use the script "Script_India_HD_Model.R" for HD model and AGB Estimation.
+Use the script "Script_India_Biomass_HD_Model.R" for HD model and AGB Estimation.
 Files "TreeBiomass.R" & "PlotBiomass.R" will codes enable tree and plot biomass estimation using Forest Survey of India, FSI Volume equation.
 "Volume_Equations_Database_FSI.csv" file contains the volume equation database.